 B.A.
-Degree - Major in English
+Degree in English

-BREWTON-PARKER COLLEGE SINGLE CORE 48-49 ADDITIONAL FOREIGN LANGUAGE REQUIREMENT 3 ADDITIONAL REQUIRED SURVEY COURSE 3 ENG 203-204 Survey of British Literature I and IIOR ENG 205-206 Survey of American Literature I and II 6 hours While we recommend that each student completes a full sequence (two semesters Literature) utilizing one to meet the core requirement and the other to meet the majoreceive credit for any combination of the above survey courses with permission of jor requirement, students may REQUIRED ENGLISH COURSES 21 ENG 306 Shakespeare: Comedies, Romances, and Poems (3) OR ENG 307 Shakespeare: Histories and Tragedies (3) ENG 314 Introduction to Critical Theory (3) ENG 322 Advanced Composition (3) ENG 401 History of the English Language (3) ENG 409 Southern Literature (3) OR ENG 434 From the Mountains to the Sea: The Literature of Georgia (3) ENG 497 Senior Capstone I (3) ENG 498 Senior Capstone II (3) COMPLETION REQUIRED IN JUNIOR YEAR HISTORICAL DISTRIBUTION 6 Students must take at least one course each from any two historical periods below: V A: Literature before 1700: ENG 201 Survey of World Literature I (3) ENG 407 The Bible as Literature (3) ENG 410 Studies in Medieval Literature (3) ENG 412 Renaissance and Reformation Literature (3) B: Literature from 1700-1900 ENG 413 Studies in Restoration and 18th-Century British Lit.
+BREWTON-PARKER COLLEGE SINGLE CORE 48-49 ADDITIONAL FOREIGN LANGUAGE REQUIREMENT 3 ADDITIONAL REQUIRED SURVEY COURSE 3 ENG 203-204 Survey of British Literature I and IIOR 6 hours ENG 205-206 Survey of American Literature I and II 6 hours While we recommend that each student completes a full sequence (two semesters of either B Literature) utilizing one to meet the core requirement and the other to meet the major requirement receive credit for any combination of the above survey courses with permission of the Department nent, students may REQUIRED ENGLISH COURSES 21 ENG 306 Shakespeare: Comedies, Romances, and Poems (3) OR ENG 307 Shakespeare: Histories and Tragedies (3) ENG 314 Introduction to Critical Theory (3) ENG 322 Advanced Composition (3) ENG 401 History of the English Language (3) ENG 409 Southern Literature (3) OR ENG 434 From the Mountains to the Sea: The Literature of Georgia (3) ENG 497 Senior Capstone I (3) ENG 498 Senior Capstone II (3) HISTORICAL DISTRIBUTION 6 Students must take at least one course each from any two historical periods below: A: Literature before 1700: ENG 201 Survey of World Literature I (3) ENG 407 The Bible as Literature (3) ENG 410 Studies in Medieval Literature (3) ENG 412 Renaissance and Reformation Literature (3) B: Literature from 1700-1900 ENG 413 Studies in Restoration and 18th-Century British Lit.
 (3) ENG 431 Studies in Colonial and 19th-Century American Literature (3) C: Literature since 1900 ENG 432 Modernism and Post-Modernism (3) ENG 433 Studies in 20th Century American Literature (3)

-Brewton-Parker College 2021 - 2022 Academic Catalog Page 86 of 201

-CULTURAL DISTRIBUTION 3
+CULTURAL DISTRIBUTION

-ENG 202 Survey of World Literature II (3) ENG/ML/SP 215 Hispanic Literature (3) ENG 315 Women in Literature (3) ENG 319 African-American Literature (3)
+ENG 202 Survey of World Literature II (3)

+ENG/ML/SP 215 Hispanic Literature (3)

+ENG 315 Women in Literature (3)

+ENG 319 African-American Literature (3)

 ENG 340 Seminar in World Literature (3)

-ENG 440 Topics in Global Anglophone Literature (3) Any literature course in a language other than English (3)
+ENG 440 Topics in Global Anglophone Literature (3)

+Any literature course in a language other than English (3)

-GENRE 3
+GENRE3

-ENG 310 Studies in Poetry (3) ENG 312 Studies in the Novel (3) ENG 313 Studies in Dramatic Literature (3) ENG 375 Novel Workshop (3) ENG 430 Critical Theory (3)
+ENG 310 Studies in Poetry (3)

+ENG 312 Studies in the Novel (3)

+ENG 313 Studies in Dramatic Literature (3)

+ENG 375 Novel Workshop (3)

+ENG 430 Critical Theory (3)

-ENGLISH ELECTIVES 6
+ENGLISH ELECTIVES6

 Must be 300-400 level English courses.

-GENERAL ELECTIVES 27
+GENERAL ELECTIVES27

 At least twelve hours of elective courses must be 300-400 level.
+Students who meet major requirements with 200)
-Students who meet maj level courses, such as ENG 200, 201, or 202, must take additional 300-400 level •

-discipline, to meet the college requirement that all students complete 42 hours of upper-division courses.
+level courses, such as ENG 200, 201, or 202, must take additional 300-400 level elective courses, in any discipline, to meet the college requirement that all students complete 42 hours of upper-division courses.

 B.A.
-Degree - Major in History
+Degree in History